fssa-batch3/prasanna.mohanram__web_project/README.md

  1. Navigate to the signup page.
  2. Fill the required information such as username, phone_number, email, password and confirm password.
  3. Click the "Signup" button.
   - Expected Result:
-  1.The user is redirect to the login page.
+   1. The user is redirect to the login page.

 ## Log in account(completed :white_check_mark:)
 ### Scenario 1: Successfully login in to account
 - Steps:
  1. Navigate to the login page.
  2. Fill the required information such as email, and password.
  3. Click the "login" button.
  - Expected Result:
-    1.The user is redirect to the user profile page.
+  1. The user is redirect to the user profile page.

 ## View account details: ( completed ✅ )
 ### Scenario 1: Successfully view account details Steps:
+- Steps:
 1. Log in as a user.
 Navigate to the profile page.
 2. View the account details such as name, email, and phone_number.
 - Expected Result: